prog2-unimi/build-automation-example/README.md

 # A Build Automation Example

-This repository contains an example of a [build automation](https://en.wikipedia.org/wiki/Build_automation) utility that can assist you in *compiling*, *testing*, *documenting*, and *formatting* a Java project.
+This repository contains an example of a [build automation](https://en.wikipedia.org/wiki/Build_automation) utility that can assist in automating the tasks related to *compiling*, *testing*, *documenting*, and *formatting* a Java project.

-The example is based on the [Gradle Build Tool](https://gradle.org/), it is not intended as a tutorial about it (there are [many](https://guides.gradle.org/creating-new-gradle-builds/) [pretty good](https://www.vogella.com/tutorials/Gradle/article.html) [ones](https://www.petrikainulainen.net/getting-started-with-gradle/) around), but to provide some very basic *scaffolding* that interested students of my [Porgrammazione II](https://prog2.di.unimi.it/) class can leverage to organize their homework and to automate the related building tasks.
+The example is based on the [Gradle Build Tool](https://gradle.org/), it is not intended as a tutorial about it (there are [many](https://guides.gradle.org/creating-new-gradle-builds/) [pretty good](https://www.vogella.com/tutorials/Gradle/article.html) [ones](https://www.petrikainulainen.net/getting-started-with-gradle/) around), but to provide some very **minimal  scaffolding** that interested students of my [Porgrammazione II](https://prog2.di.unimi.it/) class can leverage to organize their homework and to automate the related building tasks.

+> The usage of this tool is absolutely **not required to pass the exam** and the
+> content of this repository is not part of the teaching material of the course.

 ## How to use it